 Do you think that a diverse audience will enjoy this film?

 Richard E Grant: I haven’t seen it yet so I don’t quite know what the final product is.
 From the music, the trailer that I’ve seen, and having worked on it, it was made with such attention to detail and so much love and exuberance, that if even half of that transmits to an audience, especially after all of the endless lockdowns that we’ve had to endure.
 I like the fact that it is so celebratory.

 Obviously, the film is musical.
 How does that differ in terms of your process in comparison to other films you have done?

 Richard E Grant: Well, I had never done one before so I had a scene teacher, a dancing teacher, even for the tiny stuff that I had to do, just to give me the confidence to feel that I could do it.
 So all of that was a challenge that I’ve never had to do before and I loved it!

 In terms of the music, do you record the soundtracks beforehand or is there also an element of live performance?

-Richard E Grant: You pre-record and then you sing to a playback live, and then you re-record afterwards as well for whatever is needed according to the edit.
+Richard E Grant: You pre-record and then you sing to a playback live, and then you re-record afterward as well for whatever is needed according to the edit.
 If they change things in post-production, you then do it again.
-It’s a three part process but you are singing live each time.
+It’s a three-part process but you are singing live each time.
 I was never in a situation where I had to lip-sync to things that were pre-recorded.
 You stand in front of an entire crew.
 It is not an audience.
 They can’t clap or boo and you can hear the playback in your ear, but there’s no other sound in the room have to just sing out loud.